hasura/learn-graphql/tutorials/database/mssql/tutorial-site/content/core-concepts/t-sql-statements/6-delete.md

 ## Delete selected rows

 Please re-create the Product_backup table as in the above query.
-You can delete certain rows based on a `WHERE` clause.
+You can delete some of the rows based on a `WHERE` clause.

 ```SQL
 DELETE FROM Production.Product_backup